 Beginning a Program in Human Lactation

-A lactation consultant program fits perfectly within a 2-year post-secondary curriculum for both certificate and degree programs.
+A lactation consultant program fits perfectly within a post-secondary curriculum for both certificate and degree programs.
 It can be used at the associate, bachelor and masters levels.
 Entering students can be high school graduates as well as health care professionals who seek an add-on credential.
 Health education courses required by lactation consultants mirror those of other allied health students within the academic community.
-Clinical instruction can occur in facilities with which colleges already have existing relationships.
+Clinical instruction can occur in facilities with which colleges have existing relationships.
 Partnering with health clinic and physician offices can provide additional clinical experience.
 Local IBCLCs can teach the lactation content and when the program is in place, LEAARC can help with the process of applying for accreditation.
-Learn more about why you should begin a program for lactation consultants.
-Find resources here for beginning a program.
+Please let us know how we can help guide you through the accreditation process!

 Hear what one program director says about a lactation consultant program in a university school of health.